anunna/blackarch-wiki/index.md

 # Contributing

-This wiki is maintained by the members of the Talon community (i.e., anyone who uses Talon).
+This wiki is maintained by the members of the BlackArch Community (i.e., anyone who uses BlackArch).
 Contributions are welcomed and appreciated.
 See the [Contributing](/CONTRIBUTING) documentation.
 Please keep in mind our [Code of Conduct](/CODE_OF_CONDUCT).